47degrees/types-vs-tests/src/main/tut/presentation.md

 # [fit] What are we testing? => Input values

-Stronger refinement for `Int` constrains our values at compile and runtime
+Refining `Int` constrains our values at compile and runtime

 ```tut:silent
 import eu.timepit.refined.W